dimiz51/DETR-Factory-PyTorch/README.md

 As we can observe there seems to be much more space for improvements, as probably training for more epochs could probably lead to much better performance.
 Nevertheless, performance **seems quite decent for this Proof-of-Concept(PoC) case study.**

 ## Inference with DETR and ConditionalDETR
-As we can see, despite the fact that the models were trained on a relatively small dataset with limited variance, it still demonstrates promising adaptability and meaningful detection capabilities:
+As we can see, despite the fact that the models were trained on a relatively small dataset with limited variance, they still demonstrate promising adaptability and meaningful detection capabilities:

 <p align="center">
   <img src="./readme-images/inference.gif" alt="Predictions Demo">